 As students solve a problem or address an issue through authentic tasks, they create artifacts or products that demonstrate their learning and understanding.
-While it is easy (and fun) to create products like comics and book trailers with Wixie, or even Pixie, you can move to a more student-centered approach (from project toward PBL), by providing students with choices of products and asking them to choose which type best supports the goals of their project.
+While it is easy (and fun) to create products like comics and book trailers with Wixie, you can move to a more student-centered approach (from projects to PBL), by providing students with a prompt and then asking them to choose which type or response (product or learning artifact) best supports the goals of their work.

 Many teachers ask their students to design a new book cover as a performance assessment for comprehension about a book they have just read.
 While this definitely a fun project that provides many opportunities for assessment of student comprehension, it is very much teacher driven.
 While students may get to choose which titile they will create a cover for, the teacher has told them what to create and has also likely established the criteria for their work, through a rubric or checklist starting with words like, "Your book cover must contain..."

 Rather than telling students what to create, provide them with a powerful prompt.
 For example:

 Yikes!
 Kids aren’t checking books out of the library anymore and our reading test scores are down!
 How can we get students at our school to read?

 Yes, some student may decide they want to create better book covers than the ones they see in the library, claiming that the existing ones are boring and just don't attract students to pick them up.
 Other students may decide to start a book club for students, design movie-style trailers for titles they think students will enjoy, and more.